-Sign in to Nexus Sites/Apps From Personal Devices via SSO+Multi-Factor-Authentication (MFA)
+Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

-Sign in to Nexus Sites/Apps From Personal Devices via SSO+Multi-Factor-Authentication (MFA)
+Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

-Multi Factor Authentication (MFA) is a secondary authentication method besides a password; commonly a code from a text, call, or app.
-This is also sometimes call two-step verification.
+Multi Factor Authentication (MFA) is a secondary authentication method besides a password, commonly a code from a text, call, or app.
+This is also sometimes called two-step verification.
 Click here for more info.
-SSO: Single Sign-On is a method to login to apps/websites utilizing your existing (hence single) password that you login to your PC with.

 Prerequisites